What is Bitcoin?

 If you are just getting started you will probably want to use a software wallet.
-They are typically free and are considered more secure than leaving Bitcoin on an exchange.
+They are typically free and are considered more secure than leaving Bitcoin on a exchange.

 Feel free to do a google search to research what wallets are available and know what the options are.

-Download and install whatever wallet you decide on using.
-Then withdraw your Bitcoin from your exchange account.
+Once you have decided on a wallet, follow the instructions to get it setup then withdraw your Bitcoin from your exchange account.
 It is common for a small fee to be associted with the withdrawal.

 The safest way to store Bitcoin, or any cryptocurrency, is with a hardware wallet that is not connected to the internet.
 This is to prevent it being stolen or hacked from a exchange or a wallet connected to the internet.

 Consider looking at the Ledger line of hardware wallets.
 They have been in the industry a number of years and offer one of the widest selections of devices.